 Watching films in another language can provide an excellent learning experience.

-Movies usually have a bad rap, as most individuals suggest that we stop wasting time and become more committed to the task before us.
+Movies usually have a bad rap, as most suggest we stop wasting time and become more committed to the task before us.

 However, movies can’t be as bad as some might consider.

-But as a matter of fact, flicks can be as effective and efficient in teaching people a new foreign tongue.
+However, flicks can effectively and efficiently teach people a new foreign tongue.

 Table of Contents